-In continued support of campus goals surrounding collaborative and active learning, and in conjunction with IU’s Mosaic Active Learning Initiative, the CITL coordinates the placement of classes into the following innovative teaching spaces:
+In continued support of campus goals surrounding collaborative and active learning, the CITL coordinates the placement of classes into the following innovative teaching spaces:

 - The Collaboration Café (Cedar Hall AC C102) is designed to support discussion-based collaborative classes of up to 49 students with informal seating options.